Saturday, September 20, 2025

 Damn damn damn.

-So now I have a four-inch scar down my arm (which will fade with time, I know) and the sense of gratitude that wells up when we realize that, shoot, this could have gone in a whole different direction.
-When my surgeon called to let me know he’d gotten clear margins, that I was free to “go live my life” as long as I see my dermatologist on a regular basis, I thanked him profusely, then ended the call and sobbed in relief for twenty minutes.
+A week after surgery, when my surgeon called to let me know he’d gotten clear margins, that the cancer had not spread and I was free to “go live my life” as long as I see my dermatologist on a regular basis, I thanked him profusely.
+Then I ended the call and sobbed in relief for twenty minutes.

 My beloved readers… wear sunscreen.
 Cover up.
 Take good care.
 Some cancers, as we know, are preventable.
 Let’s be smart together, okay?